Your AAUW Start Smart and AAUW Work Smart Questions, Answered

-$tart $mart salary negotiation workshops provide college women who are approaching the job market the knowledge and skills to negotiate salaries and benefits.
-Organizing a workshop on a new campus can be a challenge, which is why we’re here to help!
-Below are some of our most frequently asked questions about $tart $mart.
+AAUW Start Smart and AAUW Work Smart salary negotiation workshops provide women with the knowledge and skills they need to negotiate their salaries and benefits.
+Below are some of our most frequently asked questions about these programs.

-Why is $tart $mart necessary?
-Aren’t today’s women graduates paid the same as their male peers?
+Why is salary negotiation necessary?
+Aren’t women paid the same as their male peers are?

-.
-African American women now make 64 percent of what men were paid down from 69 percent and Hispanic women make 54 percent, down from 57 percent.
-Asian American women’s salaries show the smallest gender pay gap, at 90 percent of white men’s earnings.
+, with African American women paid 63 percent of what men are paid and Latinas just 54 percent.
+Asian American women’s salaries show the smallest gender pay gap, taking home 90 percent of white men’s earnings.
 We encourage you to refer to AAUW’s Graduating to a Pay Gap

 How long is the workshop?

-What if I want to offer $tart $mart workshops on a regular basis?
+What if I want to offer salary negotiation workshops on a regular basis?

-A license is available for colleges and universities that want to provide unlimited workshops for three academic years at a cost of $1,750.
-The campus receives unlimited access to materials for the workshops and becomes part of a growing community of other three-year license holders
+A license is available for colleges and universities that want to provide unlimited AAUW Start Smart workshops for three academic years (for pricing, see above).
+The campus receives unlimited access to materials for the workshops and becomes part of a growing community of other three-year license holder

 Is there a cancellation fee?

-If, for any reason, the $tart $mart workshop is canceled less than 30 days before the scheduled date, the workshop sponsor will be charged $300 for costs incurred in preparation for the workshop.
+If, for any reason, the AAUW Start Smart or AAUW Work Smart workshop is canceled less than 30 days before the scheduled date, the workshop sponsor will be charged 50 percent of the workshop fee and any other costs incurred in preparation for the workshop.

-.
+).
+The fee for non-AAUW members is $50.
 This fee covers the cost of the training itself, the facilitator guide and related materials, and ongoing coaching by AAUW.
-Trained $tart $mart facilitators receive a $50 refund once they recruit or facilitate their first workshop.
+Additionally, AAUW Start Smart three-year licenses include three free facilitator trainings.

-What are the responsibilities of a $tart $mart facilitator?
+What are the responsibilities of an AAUW salary negotiation ambassador?

-How can I be involved in $tart $mart as an AAUW member?
+How can I be involved in Start Smart and AAUW Work Smart as an AAUW member?

-As an AAUW member, you have multiple ways to get involved in the $tart $mart initiative:
+As an AAUW member, you have multiple ways to get involved in the salary negotiation programs:

 As an AAUW member, how can I use this program to build connections with colleges, universities, and students?

-While recruiting campuses to host a $tart $mart campus workshop, you can encourage them to join AAUW as college/university partner members
+When recruiting campuses to host an AAUW Start Smart campus workshop, you can encourage them to join AAUW as college/university partner members

 .
-By bringing this workshop to a campus or by becoming a $tart $mart facilitator yourself, you can also build connections with individual students and tell them how to get involved with AAUW.
+By bringing this workshop to a campus or by becoming a salary negotiation facilitator yourself, you can also build connections with individual students and tell them how to get involved with AAUW.

 Consider recruiting campuses in your community that are already AAUW college/university partner members